eggheadio-projects/create-amazing-animations-with-greensock-notes/12-Control-the-Shared-3d-Perspective-of-Multiple-Elements-with-GreenSock.md

     - on .box class
         - add a border so that we can see the individual boxes

-3. Check it out
+3. Check it out . . .
-    - as you click on different boxes you can see the perspective change based on the parent element
+    - As you click on different boxes you can see the perspective change based on the parent element.
-    - remember that a lower perspective will be more dramatic than a larger perspective
+    - Remember that a lower perspective will be more dramatic than a larger perspective.

 ### Unstick animations
-- at times animations will get 'stuck' because they weren't finished before they were activated again To Fix
+- At times animations will get 'stuck' because they weren't finished before they were activated again.
+#### To Fix
-1. use the [.isTweening() method](https://greensock.com/docs/v2/TweenMax/static.isTweening()), which will return true if an animation is still running
+1. Use the [.isTweening() method](https://greensock.com/docs/v2/TweenMax/static.isTweening()), which will return true if an animation is still running.
-2. use a conditional to check if the animation is still running, and only run the animation if it is not
+2. Use a conditional to check if the animation is still running, and only run the animation if it is not.
 ```js
 if(!TweenMax.isTweening(box)) {
     TweenMax.to(box, 1, { rotationY: "+=180" })